arestivo/slides/markdown/http.md

 ## Redirect

 * **301 Moved Permanently** - The requested resource has been assigned a new permanent URI and any future references to this resource should use one of the returned URIs.
-The new permanent URI should be given by the Location field in the response.
+The new permanent URI should be given by the *Location* **header** in the response.
 * **304 Not Modified** - If the client has performed a conditional GET request and access is allowed, but the document has not been modified.

 ---